-Julia Sell has changed the culture of the LSU women's tennis program and has helped lead the Lady Tigers back to national prominence on the recruiting trail and on the courts in five seasons as the head coach.
+Julia Sell has changed the culture of the LSU women’s tennis program and has helped lead the Tigers back to national prominence on the recruiting trail and on the courts in six seasons as the head coach.

 Under the direction of Sell, Valle Costa and Skylar Kuykendall became the 14th and 15th players in school history to reach the 30-win mark in 2015.
 It was only the fifth time in school history and the first time since the 1984-85 season that two teammates won 30 matches or more in a season.
 Abby Owens became the 16th 30-win player and the third under Sell the following season.

 In 2016, Julia Sell was joined by her husband Michael Sell as co-head coaches of the LSU women’s tennis team.
 Julia Sell spearheaded the signing of the top class in the country by tennisrecruiting.net.

 On the court, the squad started out strong with the program’s first appearance ever at the ITA Team Indoor Championships.
 At the championships, the team defeated ninth-ranked Oklahoma State for the fifth top-10 win in the last 24 seasons.

 The Tigers broke the record for the highest ranking in school history on three separate occasions during the 2016 season.
 Prior to 2016, the highest team ranking was 15th, but LSU went on to reach rankings of 14th, 13th and eventually ninth to shatter the record.